zeejayym/apex-liveapi-documentation/content/docs/Quickstart/python.md

 ```

 ### LiveAPI Command Line Parameters
-Some of the following command line parameters can be passed into the game:
+Command line parameters can be passed into the game.
+A sample config file is in `LiveAPI/config.json`.
+To use it, place it in `%USERPROFILE%/Saved Games/Respawn/Apex/assets/temp/live_api`.

+{{< alert context="warning" text="**Careful:** If you use `cl_liveapi_ws_servers` with the provided sample `LiveAPI/config.json` in the LiveAPI folder, you may unintentionally create duplicate addresses.
+To avoid this, either remove the Command Line Parameter `+cl_liveapi_ws_servers 'ws://127.0.0.1:7777'` or comment out the servers list in the `config.json`." />}}

 {{< table "table-striped-columns" >}}